Major map compass icon

 BIO 101 or BIO 106 General Biology I or Life Science BIOL/Z 151 or BIOL/Z 101 4 Major (Ancillary)

 World Language or ASL World Language I or ASL 101 or elective (students are eligible for a waiver of VCU's language requirement if they successfully completed through the third level of a foreign language in high school).
-VCU equivalent 3 General education
+VCU equivalent 3 to 4 General education

 World Language or ASL World Language II or ASL 102 or elective ((students are eligible for a waiver of VCU's language requirement if they successfully completed through the third level of a foreign language in high school).
-VCU equivalent 3 General education
+VCU equivalent 3 to 4 General education

 Community college credits transferred to VCU 60